 To display the commands issued by users, use

-.
+lastcomm.
 For example, this command

-prints out all usage of ls
+prints out all usage of ls by trhodes on the

-ttyp1
+ttyp1 terminal:

-lastcomm ls trhodes ttyp1
+#lastcomm ls trhodes ttyp1

 Many other useful options exist and are explained in lastcomm(1), acct(5), and sa(8).